 I’ve re-read my notes and realize that I could tell you about hundreds of extraordinary places and describe encounters with dozens of fascinating people—but I also realize that you, dear readers, have lives apart from this website and may not have the time to read thousands of words about my travels there.

 So let me tell you about my time in New Zealand, focusing only on what impressed me the most.
 I’ll resist the urge to post hundreds of pictures.
 I’ll follow the lead of the New Zealand highway commission and only use the word “scenic” if something is so spectacular it made me gasp upon first seeing it.

-Let me give you a single photograph to introduce this marvelous country (see below).
 To the Maori, New Zealand is Aotearoa, the Land of the Long White Cloud.
 When the Maori came to these islands more than eight centuries ago, they had traveled thousands of miles by canoe from tropical islands in Polynesia.
-And then they came upon sights like the one below.
+And then they came upon sights like the one in the photograph below.
 To this day, visitors are still awestruck by New Zealand.
 Including me.

 - Maori Renaissance

 - The Marae, the Heart of Maori Life

 - Strong Maori Women